 So it’s the test, not the test taker, that is the problem.

-What we are really looking at is a failure of literary taste, which, like so much, has given way to corporate imperatives.
-But even works of mass-market and genre fiction need to meet standards of intelligence, awareness and discernment in order to earn their place in the literary culture of a free society.
-The failure of taste—the real problem—is getting lost in the familiar contours of the discussion around the author’s personal political failings.
+What we are really looking at is a failure of literary taste, which, like so much in the modern world, has given way to corporate imperatives.
+But even the profits-first works of mass-market and genre fiction need to meet standards of intelligence, awareness and discernment in order to earn their place in the literary culture of a free society.
+The failure of taste on the part of publishers competing for American Dirt—the real problem—is getting lost in the familiar contours of the discussion around the author’s personal political failings.
 What we could be discussing instead is why this book should have been so attractive to New York publishers.
 Because it still is!

 “The consumers don’t care.
 They.
 Don’t.
 Care.
 If it does register, they’ll just write it off as PC,” one editor told Miller, “with exasperation.”